sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 - `generated_smarthome.lf` is the raw output of ReLico.
 - `smarthome.lf` is the version used for hardware execution case study and replay.

 This distinction is important.
 The hardware-backed execution path does **not** use the raw generated file unchanged.
-Instead, the hardware-validation version includes the additional integration needed to read sensor data at runtime and print event/property markers.
+Instead, the hardware execution case study version includes the additional integration needed to read sensor data at runtime and print event/property markers.

 ## Hardware-free scenario replay